Madaniya Member Organisations

 Douzan Art and Culture

-Douzan Art and Culture is a Syrian cultural organisation launched in 2019 to enable Syrians to build their contemporary cultural identity through preserving cultural memory, providing spaces for interaction, building capacities, and enhancing solidarity and cooperation to build our cultural future between heritage and modernity.
+Douzan Art and Culture, founded in 2019, is a Syrian organisation fostering contemporary cultural identity by preserving memory, creating interaction spaces, building skills, and promoting solidarity between heritage and modernity.

 -